mageshmcc/kubedescriptors/README.md

 2. kompose installed on the K8S Master
 3. pip install kubernetes(Python Client for K8S) on the K8S Master
 4. pip install bunch on the K8S Master
+5. pip install yaml on the K8S Master
-5. KubeDescriptors should be cloned/present on the K8S Master
+6. KubeDescriptors should be cloned/present on the K8S Master

 ## Working of KubeDescriptors